 - 7.1.1.
 The making of the Neighbourhood Plan will have limited implications on finance.
-The plan has now been drafted in full and the council's support required towards the plan will now end. - 7.1.2.
-As part of the development plan, the neighbourhood plan provides a further suite of policies that must be considered by development management officers as and when planning applications are submitted falling within the neighbourhood area of Ringstead.
+Central Government grant assistance can be obtained to support the neighbourhood plan process, and the Council has successfully applied for, and received £20,000 from the Government's Neighbourhood Plan Grant scheme to cover all costs, including the referendum.
+The plan has now been drafted in full and the Council's financial support required towards the plan will now end. - 7.1.2.
+As part of the development plan, the neighbourhood plan provides a further suite of policies that must be considered by development management officers as and when planning applications are submitted falling within the neighbourhood area of Barnwell.
 This may account for a limited amount of additional officer time when considering the full suite of policies applicable to any application in the neighbourhood area prior to a decision being reached. - 7.1.3.
 The policies map, which graphically illustrates policies of the development plan, will need to be updated to include the policies of the neighbourhood plan.
 This will be done as soon as practicable.
 It is likely that this will initially be done for the East Northamptonshire area only until such time as a North Northamptonshire wide online policy map is available.